Bachelor of Medical Radiation Science (Diagnostic Radiography)

-Mode of delivery
+Mode of Delivery

 Diagnostic Radiographers produces images of the structure and function of the body to assist medical diagnosis and medical decision making.
 Diagnostic Radiographers use a large range of advanced imaging technologies such as plain x-rays, Computer Tomography, Magnetic Resonance Imaging, Ultrasound, Angiography and Mammography, in settings such as accident and emergency, wards and operating theatres.
 Diagnostic radiography plays an important role in medicine and health care, and contributes significantly to improving health outcomes for the population.

-Non school leavers and previous Australian Year 12 students - Apply for entry through UAC.
-Entry based on
+Non school leavers and previous Australian Year 12 students:

-- previous year 12 studies
+- Previous year 12 studies

-- higher education, tertiary or post-secondary qualifications and/or
+- Higher education, tertiary or post-secondary qualifications and/or

-- overseas qualifications considered equivalent to Australian qualifications.
+- Overseas qualifications considered equivalent to Australian qualifications.

 All other international students: Apply direct to International Admissions.
 Entry based on overseas qualifications considered equivalent to Australian qualifications, as well as satisfying English language requirements.